SyndiShanX/indie-wiki-buddy/README.md

+# Indie Wiki Buddy Hypixel Fork

+* Download a local copy of this [Repo](https://github.com/SyndiShanX/indie-wiki-buddy/archive/refs/heads/main.zip)
+* Extract the ZIP and rename `manifest-chromium.json` to `manifest.json`
+* Go to the Chrome extensions page: `chrome://extensions/` and click the Load Unpacked button in the top left
+* Navigate to your local copy of this Repo and select the folder to Add the Extension

 # Indie Wiki Buddy

 Indie Wiki Buddy is a browser extension that automatically notifies and redirects you from wikis on large, corporate-run wiki farms to independent wikis.